Can I Copy from OneDrive to Dropbox with Ease?

 Step 3: Click “Download” in the pop-up menu.

-Step 4: Open and log in to Dropbox in another browser window.
+Step 4: Open and log in Dropbox in another browser window.

 Step 5: Click “Upload files” or “Upload folder” and locate the files from the pop-up window to upload to Dropbox.

-To be specific, Cloud Sync can help you back up data between multiple clouds to prevent accidental data loss or damage.
-And you can remote upload to OneDrive easily to parse the contents from Links, Torrents, or Magnets and upload them to the corresponding clouds.
-This is more suitable for those who only own the online link of the file but don’t store the files on their devices.
+To be specific, Cloud Sync can help you back up data between multiple clouds in order to prevent accidental data loss or damage.
+And you can remote upload to OneDrive easily to parse the contents from Links, Torrents or Magnets and upload them to the corresponding clouds.
+This is more suitable for those who only own the online link of the file but actually don’t store the files in their devices.